AdobeDocs/campaign-classic.en/help/rn/using/compatibility-matrix.md

 This document lists all systems and components supported for [the latest build](../../rn/using/latest-release.md) of **Adobe Campaign Classic**.
 Products and versions that are not part of this list are not compatible with Adobe Campaign.

-As a Gold Standard user, refer to the
+If you are a Gold Standard user, refer to the [Gold Standard Compatibility matrix](../../rn/using/compatibility-matrix-gs.md).

 ## Important notes{#important-notes}